elliottyoon/2048Racer/README.md

 ---
 ### Deployment
 * The front-end React app is hosted via Vercel.
-* The back-end web server is deployed with Docker and Nginx.
+* The back-end web server is deployed with Docker and Nginx via DigitalOcean.
-### Note
-* As of **October 4, 2022**, the back end is no longer hosted on the cloud (i.e. only single-player modes are available) Start racing!